anaghachinta/NullClass_Anagha/README.md

 - **Time-Based Filter**: The chart dynamically updates only between **3 PM and 6 PM**.
 - **Visualizations**:
   - **Dual-Axis Chart**: One axis shows media views, and the other shows media engagements.
 It highlights days with significant spikes in interactions.
-  - **Color Coding for Spikes**: Days with high levels of media engagement and media views are color-coded to easily identify spikes and trends.

 ### 4. **Time-Based Functionality Across All Tasks**
 Each dashboard includes time-based functionality that dynamically updates the visualizations based on the system's local time.
 Depending on the task, the dashboards will either be **"Active"** or **"Inactive"** within the designated timeframes:
 - **Task 1**: Active between **1 PM and 4 PM**.